popcorn-official/popcorn-desktop/CONTRIBUTING.md

 ### Updating with the latest changes

 Pulling down the latest changes from master will often require more than just a pull, you may also need to do one or more of the following:

  * `npm install` - fetch any new dependencies
+ * `grunt stylus` - rebuild the css files

 ### Key Branches & Tags

-- **[master](https://github.com/popcorn-official/popcorn-app)** is the bleeding edge development branch.
+- **[master](https://git.popcorntime.io/stash/projects/PT/repos/popcorn-app/browse?at=refs/heads/master)** is the bleeding edge development branch.
 All work on the next release is here.